Amazon Redshift vs Apache Hadoop comparison

 Amazon Redshift vs. Apache Hadoop

-Amazon Redshift is ranked 4th in Cloud Data Warehouse with 58 reviews while Apache Hadoop is ranked 5th in Data Warehouse with 32 reviews.
+Amazon Redshift is ranked 4th in Cloud Data Warehouse with 59 reviews while Apache Hadoop is ranked 5th in Data Warehouse with 33 reviews.
 Amazon Redshift is rated 7.8, while Apache Hadoop is rated 7.8.
 The top reviewer of Amazon Redshift writes "Provides one place where we can store data, and allows us to easily connect to other services with AWS".
-On the other hand, the top reviewer of Apache Hadoop writes "A file system for data collection that contains needed information and files".
-Amazon Redshift is most compared with AWS Lake Formation, Snowflake, Teradata and Vertica, whereas Apache Hadoop is most compared with Azure Data Factory, Microsoft Azure Synapse Analytics, Oracle Exadata, Snowflake and Vertica.
+On the other hand, the top reviewer of Apache Hadoop writes "Handles huge data volumes and create your own workflows and tables but you need to have deeper knowledge".
+Amazon Redshift is most compared with Snowflake, Teradata, AWS Lake Formation, Vertica and Microsoft Azure Synapse Analytics, whereas Apache Hadoop is most compared with Azure Data Factory, Microsoft Azure Synapse Analytics, Oracle Exadata, Snowflake and Dremio.
 See our Amazon Redshift vs. Apache Hadoop report.

 See our list of best Data Warehouse vendors and best Cloud Data Warehouse vendors.